-The toys were part of growing up for many kids in the 80’s and 90’s and a game based on the tiny vehicles was a must for any fan and was jolly good fun too.
+Micro Machines were part of growing up for many kids in the 80’s and 90’s and a game based on the tiny vehicles was a must for any fan and was jolly good fun too.

-The game starts off by letting you pick your character, there’s quite a few and your job is to eliminate them from future racers by beating them.
+Micro Machines starts off by letting you pick your character, there’s quite a few and your job is to eliminate them from future racers by beating them.

-Nothing new there for sure, many games do this but it’s the setting and vibe this game gives that will transport you and your imagination back to breakfast table antics of eating your cereal and pushing around a car or floating a boat in the bath like all kids did back then.
+However, it’s the setting and vibe this game gives that will transport you and your imagination back to breakfast table antics of eating your cereal and pushing around a car or floating a boat in the bath like all kids did back then.

 The thing is, most racing games of the time were attempting realism and whilst at the time these things did actually look the part they really don’t nowadays.

 Or how about racing Formula 1 cars around a snooker table whilst shunting your opponents into the pockets to slow their progress and ensure your own victory…check.

 There was so much variety in the game that its hard not to like it from the get-go.

 Sports cars on school desks, helicopters in the garden and battle tanks that whilst slow let you shoot your three opponents and take beat them to the finish line.

 The game has it all and it just compels you to play it again.

 Two player is fun but beating your opponent sitting next to you is a simple affair, race further up the screen and you get the point, best of three and you win.

+Graphically, its basic but at the same time vibrant and sweet.
 It looks the part and still does today, I think more so than later versions on the Playstation which had 3D graphics but haven’t stood the test of time as well as this 2D version does.

 The trick with the characters is not to race the weak ones first but get the better racers out of the way first.